Josh Lee concentrates his practice on patent infringement litigation.

 Prior to his legal career, Mr. Lee worked as a process engineer in the textile industry.

-Mr. Lee was recognized as a Georgia "Rising Star" in the area of Intellectual Property Litigation in 2018 and the four years prior by Super Lawyers magazine.
+Mr. Lee was recognized as a Georgia "Rising Star" in the area of Intellectual Property Litigation in 2020 and the six years prior by Super Lawyers magazine.

 Defended Sidense Corp. in litigation asserting patent infringement, trade libel and defamation, intentional interference with prospective economic advantage, false advertising under the Lanham Act, and unfair competition under Cal.
 Bus. & Prof. Code § 17200, relating to one-transistor, one-time programmable embedded non-volatile memory (eNVM) technology.
 Defeated patent claims on summary judgment and plaintiff dismissed business tort claims with prejudice.
 District Court ordered Kilopass to pay Sidense $5.5 million in attorneys' fees and costs.
 Kilopass Tech., Inc. v.
 Sidense Corp., No. 10-2066 (N.D.
 Cal. filed May 14, 2010).

 Represented Motorola Mobility in defending patent infringement claims related to wireless earpiece technology in the Western District of Texas.
 After winning summary judgment on certain of the claims and forcing plaintiff’s voluntary dismissal of others before trial, presented a defense that led the jury to return a verdict of non-infringement and invalidity against the remaining claims that were at issue.
 Effingo Wireless, Inc. v.
 Motorola Mobility LLC, No. 5:11-cv-00649 (W.D.
 Tex.)
 The asserted patent was also invalidated in a re-examination proceeding prosecuted by the firm.